188.8.131.52 Gifting concession for special disability trusts

 - Explanation: A special disability trust must exist before the gift is made.

-- the immediate family members are at, or over, age or service pension age and are receiving a social security pension (e.g. Age, DSP, WP, CP).
+- the immediate family members are at, or over, age or service pension age and are receiving a social security pension (e.g. Age, DSP, CP).

 Example: Joe is a person with severe disability and a special disability trust has been established for him.
-His mother, who is in receipt of the age pension, contributes $300,000 and Joe's granddad, who is in receipt of a Veterans' Affairs service pension contributes $200,000.
+His mother, who is in receipt of Age, contributes $300,000 and Joe's granddad, who is in receipt of a Veterans' Affairs service pension contributes $200,000.
 Both can claim a gifting concession.
 This means the concession amount is fully used and no other immediate family member will be able to claim a gifting concession in respect of further gifts to Joe's special disability trust.

 All gifts will be assessed in accordance with the gifting rules unless a gifting concession applies.